Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Physicians subdivide the causes of asthma attacks into three groups.
-This is the choking caused by:
+Doctors divide the causes of asthma attacks into three groups.
+This is asthma that occurs as a result of:

-• allergies (anaphylactic shock, pulmonary edema, larynx, etc.);
+• allergies (anaphylactic shock, pulmonary edema, laryngeal edema, etc.);

-• traumatic suffocation (the presence of a foreign body in the airways, asphyxia of newborns).
+• traumatic suffocation (presence of a foreign body in the respiratory tract, asphyxia of newborns).

-Sometimes shortness of breath is short-lived.
-Provoke such attacks can have a strong physical load, a strong stream of cold air, smoking, etc. Usually, such attacks go by themselves, without causing a relapse in the future.
-The most common diseases that cause asthma attacks:
+Sometimes suffocation is short-term.
+Such attacks can be provoked by intense physical exertion, a strong flow of cold air, smoking, etc. Usually, such attacks pass on their own, without causing a relapse in the future.
+The most common diseases that cause suffocation attacks:

 • bronchial asthma, which has an infectious or allergic form;